emmercm/igir/docs/rom-headers.md

 ## Automatic header removal

-Some DAT groups such as No-Intro publish "headered" and "headerless" DATs for the same console, such as NES. `igir` will treat these DATs differently, automatically removing headers (if present) for "headerless" DATs, and leaving the header intact for "headered" DATs (regardless of CLI parameters).
+Some DAT groups such as No-Intro publish "headered" and "headerless" DATs for the same console, such as NES. `igir` will treat these DATs differently, it will automatically remove headers (if present) for "headerless" DATs, and leave the header intact for "headered" DATs (ignoring the `--remove-headers` option completely).

 As explained above, you almost always want the "headered" version.
 It's only in very specific circumstances that you might need the "headerless" version.